Seoul: North Korea fires another missile toward sea

 South Korea’s Joint Chiefs of Staff said the launch occurred Thursday morning but did not immediately give further details, such as how far the missile flew.

-Pyongyang had already staged two launch events this week amid the U.S.-South Korean drills, which North Korea views as a rehearsal for invasion.
-The exercises are scheduled to continue until March 23.
+The Japanese Defense Ministry said the missile was fired from a western coastal area of North Korea and was expected to go down at sea about an hour later, around 550 kilometers (340 miles) off the North’s east coast and outside the Japanese Exclusive Economic Zone.

+Pyongyang had already staged two launch events this week, firing cruise missiles from a submarine and also sending short-range ballistic missiles across its territory and toward an eastern sea target.

-North Korea’s weapons tests have been widely expected as its leader Kim Jong Un last week ordered his military to be ready to repel what he called “frantic war preparations moves” by his country’s rivals.
+The weapons tests have been widely expected as North Korean leader Kim Jong Un last week ordered his military to be ready to repel what he called “frantic war preparations moves” by his country’s rivals.

+The U.S.-South Korean drills, which the North views as a rehearsal for invasion, began Monday and are scheduled to continue until March 23.
+They include computer simulations and live-fire field exercises.

 Last year Pyongyang test-fired more than 70 missiles, including nuclear-capable ones that could reach South Korea, Japan and the U.S. mainland.
 North Korea said many of those tests were a warning over previous South Korean-U.S. military drills.